-Mr. Tomer Kariv is the Chairman of our Board and previously served as a member of the Eloxx Limited Board since October 2016.
-For the past 14 years Mr. Kariv has been the Chief Executive Officer and Co-Founder of The Pontifax Group, which established six funds with over \$700 million under management and invested in over 80 portfolio companies.
-Mr. Kariv also serves on the board of directors of many of The Pontifax Group's portfolio companies including: V-Wave Ltd., EyeYon Medical Ltd., Cathworks Ltd., Raziel Therapeutics Ltd., Keros Therapeutics, Inc., and LogicBio.
-He previously served as a Director of VBI Vaccines Inc., 89Bio Ltd., Entera Ltd., Nutrinia Ltd., Check-Cap Ltd., Headsense Medical Ltd., Macrocure Ltd., Avraham Pharmaceuticals, Stimatix Ltd., Applied Immune Technologies, and Otic Pharma Ltd. Mr. Kariv has 14 years of experience as a seasoned venture capital industry executive and has played a key role in investing, managing and nurturing technology driven companies and startups and has held senior management positions at top Israeli financial institutions.
+Mr. Tomer Kariv is the Chairman of our Board and previously served as a member of the board of directors of Eloxx Pharmaceuticals, Ltd. (the "Eloxx Limited Board") since October 2016.
+For the past 14 years Mr. Kariv has been the Chief Executive Officer and Co-Founder of The Pontifax Group, which established six funds with over \$1 billion under management and invested in over 100 portfolio companies.
+Mr. Kariv also serves on the board of directors of many of The Pontifax Group's portfolio companies including: V-Wave Ltd., EyeYon Medical Ltd., Cathworks Ltd., Raziel Therapeutics Ltd. and Keros Therapeutics, Inc. (a public biotech company where Mr. Kariv serves as chair of the nominating and corporate governance committee).
+He previously served as a Director of VBI Vaccines Inc., 89Bio Ltd., LogicBio, Entera Ltd., Nutrinia Ltd., Check-Cap Ltd., Headsense Medical Ltd., Macrocure Ltd., Avraham Pharmaceuticals, Stimatix Ltd., Applied Immune Technologies, and Otic Pharma Ltd. Mr. Kariv has 15 years of experience as a seasoned venture capital industry executive and has played a key role in investing, managing and nurturing technology driven companies and startups and has held senior management positions at top Israeli financial institutions.
 Mr. Kariv received a B.A. in Economics from Harvard University and a Juris Doctor from Harvard Law School.
 Our Board believes Mr. Kariv's extensive experience as a venture capital investor, financial executive and board member qualifies him to serve on our Board.